Quality Improvement for Institutions

 Launched in 1997, the National Cardiovascular Data Registry is the largest, most comprehensive, outcomes-based cardiovascular patient data repository the U.S.

-The NCDR includes eight hospital registries and two outpatient registries.
+The NCDR includes eight hospital registries.
 Read more about the registries.

 Hospitals and outpatient providers nationwide and across the world participate in the NCDR, providing real-time patient data on specific cardiac conditions.
 Currently, NCDR registries represent over 50 million patient records.